tesssapierce/homework01/README.md

 # homework01
 <strong>Homework 1</strong>

-Assignemnt goal is to clean existing code with semantic naming structures and consolidate any duplicated style information.
+Assignment goal is to clean existing code with semantic naming structures and consolidate any duplicated style information.
+Goal is to learn how to properly format existing code and debug potential errors, as well as leave the code better than we found it.
+Notes below on updates that were made.

 9/17/20 Teresa (Tessa) Pierce